veyon/docs/admin/configuration.rst

 The basic settings on the configuration page :ref:`RefGeneral` apply to all :ref:`components` of Veyon.
 These include settings for the :ref:`RefUserInterface`, :ref:`RefLogging`, :ref:`RefAuthentication` as well as the :ref:`RefNetworkObjectDirectory` which stores the locations and computers displayed in the Veyon Master.

-The settings on the configuration page :ref:`RefService` influence the functionality of the Veyon Service and are used for fine-tuning and adaptation to implement special application scenarious.
+The settings on the configuration page :ref:`RefService` influence the functionality of the Veyon Service and are used for fine-tuning and adaptation to implement special application scenarios.
 For smooth operation the default settings should normally not be changed.

-All setting on configuration page :ref:`RefMaster` only affect the behavior and functions of the Veyon Master application and apply system-wide for all users.
+All settings on configuration page :ref:`RefMaster` only affect the behavior and functions of the Veyon Master application and apply system-wide for all users.

 .. index:: Quick start